-Please provide a short summary of your proposed project in English.
-As you develop your summary, please bear in mind that it may be used by the European Commission, the AMEUP and other agencies for publicity purposes and will be published on the Erasmus+ dissemination platform.
+Please provide a short summary of your proposed project.
+(If your language used to fill in the application is not English, please provide a translation in English.)
+As you develop your summary, please bear in mind that it may be used by the European Commission, the Croatian National Agency and other agencies for publicity purposes and will be published on the Erasmus+ dissemination platform.
 Your summary should include at least:

 - context/background of project;

 - objectives of your project;

 - number and profile of participants;

 - description of activities;

-- methodology to be used in carrying out the project;
+- methodology to be used in carrying out the project; •

 - a short description of the results and impact envisaged;

 - the potential longer term benefits.